JuliaParallel/Dagger.jl/docs/src/index.md

 @assert isready(x)
 ```

-One can also safely call `@spawn` from another worker (not ID 1), and it will be executed correctly:
+One can also safely call `@spawn` from any worker, and it will be executed correctly:

 ```
 x = fetch(Distributed.@spawnat 2 Dagger.@spawn 1+2) # fetches the result of `@spawnat`